 Cassata Siciliana, a Regal Design – Part 1

 The next stop on our mini-tour of Italian Desserts from Sicily is Cassata Siciliana.
-This is a beautiful cake-like dessert that seems to have had its roots primarily in the Saracen / Arabian occupation era of Sicilian history.
-While the Romans colonization brought lentils, fava beans and chickpeas; Various cereals and even some forms of pasta to the Sicilian culinary world, the major contributions to the culinary trends we see even today emanated with the Arab nation.
+This is a beautiful cake-like dessert that seemed to have had its roots primarily in the Saracen / Arabian occupation era of Sicilian history.
+While the Romans colonization bought lentils, fava beans and chickpeas; various cereals and even some forms of pasta to the Sicilian culinary world, the major contributions to the culinary trends we see even today emanated with the Arab nation.
 They introduced farming and irrigation methods that are still in use today.
-These agricultural innovations allowed the Sicilian people to produce foods previously unknown to them; and, because of their rich volcanic environment, these foods boast of tastes found nowhere else on the planet.
+These agricultural innovations allowed the Sicilian people to produce foods previously unknown to them; and, because of their rich volcanic environment, these foods boast of tastes found somewhere else on the planet.

 The History Is Varied …

 The Arabs brought a long list of foods to Sicily such as almonds, anise seed, apricots, artichokes, cinnamon, oranges, pistachio, pomegranates, saffron, sesame seeds, spinach, sugarcane and watermelon.
-This resulted in a legacy of culinary techniques as well, from candied fruits, skewered meats, and stuffed foods, notably the combination of nuts and currents or raisins.
-The Sicilian people easily accepted the sweet and sour recipes brought by the Arabs, showing special affection for the sweet confectionary trends they introduced.
-It is in this vane that it seems Cassata Siciliana was born.
+This condemned in a legacy of culinary techniques as well, from candied fruits, skewered meats, and stuffed foods, notably the combination of nuts and currents or raisins.
+The Sicilian people readily accepted the sweet and sour recipes bought by the Arabs, showing special affection for the sweet confectionary trends that they introduced.
+It is in this vane that it looks Cassata Siciliana was born.